phiscu/hma_snow/README.md

 ## Notes

-- To process data for a custom catchment, provide the catchment's outline as a shapefile and specify the file path using the `--cutline_shp` option.
 - Temporary files may require significant disk space depending on the target area.
 Ensure sufficient storage is available during processing.
 - The temporal coverage of the dataset is 1999 to 2016.